Health and Well-Being · National Security · Prosperity

 Exposure to certain viruses can lead to an increased risk of some cancers, and it used to be thought that all or most cancers had a viral origin.
 But in the early 1990s, a research group at U.C.
 Berkeley, led by professor Mary Claire King, proposed the idea that mutations in particular genes could be an important risk factor for breast cancer.
 Using funding from the NIH, they were able to pursue this idea.
 The BRCA1 gene was discovered in 1994, and its counterpart BRCA2 followed a year later.
 This and subsequent research showed that people with mutations in these genes have an elevated risk of developing breast cancer, and that their cancers respond to treatments in different ways than other types of breast cancer.This research directly led to novel screening tools for breast cancer risk assessment, early detection and more targeted options for prevention and treatment – nothing short of a revolution in the standard of care for breast cancer.
 More generally, this research played a pivotal role in the advent of “precision medicine” in which individual patients’ genetic profiles lead to personalized risk assessment and treatment for cancer and many other diseases.

 Babies born prematurely are at risk and require a lot of care in order to grow, gain weight, and thrive.
 Work funded by the National Institutes of Health, starting in the 1970s, led to the discovery of a surprisingly effective treatment: the simple act of touch, through 15 minutes of massage therapy three times a day, can lead to a 47% increase in the baby’s weight.The story starts with Prof. Saul Schanberg’s research group at Duke University.
 They knew that when rat pups are separated from their mothers, they grow less well than pups that aren’t separated.
 They wanted to find out what made the difference.
 The mother’s milk?
 The warmth of her body?
 Her comforting smell?
 They gradually ruled all of these out and came to a surprising conclusion: it was her touch.
 Stroking the pups with a gentle camera brush, in a motion that mimicked how the mother licks them, allowed the pups to thrive.Following up on this research, Prof. Tiffany Field’s group at the University of Miami asked whether similar touch therapy with humans would have a similar beneficial effect.
 They found that it did, and the positive effect was big.
 Fast forward years later, and massage therapy for preterm babies in Neonatal Intensive Care Units (NICUs) is now commonplace, helping many thousands of babies grow to be thriving children.In addition to the emotional toll of having a baby in the Neonatal Intinsive Care Unit (NICU), care for babies in the NICU is expensive.
-The use of massage therapy to help babies thrive and successfully leave the NICU was estimated in 2014 to save about $10,000 per baby, for a total in the U.S. of about $4.7 billion dollars every year.
+The use of massage therapy to help babies thrive and successfully leave the NICU was estimated in 2014 to save about $10,000 per baby, for a total savings in the U.S. of about $4.7 billion dollars every year.

 Closed captioning is important in everyday life because it helps people who are deaf or hard of hearing enjoy TV, videos, and online content.
 It also helps people learn new languages, watch videos in noisy places, or follow along in quiet environments like libraries.
 As more videos are made for websites, social media, and online learning, the need for captions is growing fast.
 This creates more jobs for captioners and makes sure more people can enjoy and understand video content.Publicly funded research played a key role in starting closed captioning.
 In the 1970s, government agencies like the National Institute of Standards and Technology worked with TV stations to test early captioning systems, after being petitioned by a deaf woman to provide captions for emergency announcements.
 Later, the U.S. Department of Education helped fund the National Captioning Institute (NCI), which created the first captioning for live events, including news programs, sports, and the Academy Awards.
 NCI also developed the first captioned children’s program, Sesame Street.
 Federal funding for closed captioning helped a new technology grow into a valuable service that supports jobs and helps millions of people every day.